Freeriding - Out of Bounds Freedom

 Naturally, there’s plenty of choice for ladies who love to shred out of bounds.
 Alongside the Burton Feelgood and the Salomon Pillow Talk you’ll find a huge selection of female specific freeride boards from a whole host of other great brands.

 Back to the Roots for the Line of a Lifetime

 A whole new category of freeride snowboards has appeared that take their inspiration from old-school shapes, first-gen snowboards and surfing.
 Boards like Bataleon’s Cameltoe or the Slash Straight by Gigi Rüf have been specially designed with fish tails to make it feel like you’re surfing one long perfect wave of powder snow.
-Even more extreme is the swallow tail found on boards like the Burton FT Pile Driver.
-Also worth checking out is the Capita Springbreak, a wider board with a super light Surflite™ core that generates unbelievable amounts of float in the pow.
+Even more extreme is the swallow tail found on boards like the Burton Fish Also worth checking out is the Capita Springbreak, a wider board with a super light Surflite™ core that generates unbelievable amounts of float in the pow.
 These are boards for true pow-hounds and soul surfers looking for the line of a lifetime.